syncfusion-content/javascript-docs/js/ReportViewer/Report-Parameters.md

 title: Report Parameters | Report Viewer | Syncfusion
 description: report parameters
 platform: js
-control: ReportViewer
+control: Report Viewer
 documentation: ug
 api: /api/js/ejreportviewer
 ---

 # Report Parameters

-Provides property options to pass or set report parameters default values at runtime using the [`parameters`](../api/ejreportviewer#members:parameters) property.
+Provides property options to pass or set report parameters default values at run-time using the [`parameters`](../api/ejreportviewer#members:parameters) property.
 You can set the report parameters while creating the Report Viewer control in a script or in the Web API Controller.

+N> In this tutorial, the `Sales Order Detail.rdl` report is used, and it can be downloaded from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Sales_Order_Detail-1633189686).

 ## Set parameter at client
 The [`parameters`](../api/ejreportviewer#members:parameters) property takes the JSON array value input with parameter details.